The runtime is the security boundary. The model is an implementation detail.

 Note: Accept-All mode auto-approves tool calls for the current session.
 It is intentionally opt-in and clearly labeled in amber.
 Use it only when you have already reviewed the agent's plan.

-Provider selection is enforced in code, not configuration — China-hosted endpoints (DeepSeek's native API, Moonshot's native API) are excluded by design and cannot be selected at runtime.
+Provider selection is enforced in code, not configuration — China-hosted endpoints (the model labs' native APIs) are excluded by design and cannot be selected at runtime.
 Failover between US providers is permitted; falling out of the US-only set is not.

 Every upstream call to OpenRouter is sent with data_collection: 'deny'.
 The request fails closed if any provider in the routing chain would retain the prompt or completion.
 This is a contractual guarantee at the API boundary, not a promise in marketing copy.